Unidata/science-gateway/openstack/readme.md

 `kube-setup.sh`

-This script essentially wraps Terraform install scripts to launch the VMs according to `cluster.tf`.
+This script essentially wraps Terraform install scripts to launch the VMs according to `cluster.tfvars`.

 Once, the script is complete, let the VMs settle for a while (let's say ten minutes).
 Behind the scenes `dpkg` is running on the newly created VMs which can take some time to complete.